mentasuave01/ETHGlobal-Buenos-Aires/README.md

 Singleton contract that handles the VA Pools and the betting and rewards distribution logic.

-### bleeth.me Routers
+### bleeth.me Adapters

-Interfaces with protocols, held the locked liquidity and allows the users to manage the liquidity.
+Adapters with protocols, held the locked liquidity and allows the users to manage the liquidity.